 SNMMI is a global and collaborative scientific organization dedicated to both the practice and the science of nuclear medicine and molecular imaging and therapy around the world.
-SNMMI's worldwide membership totals over 18,000, which includes physicians, scientists, technologists, chemists, radiopharmacists, students and industry representatives from more than 75 countries around the world.
-SNMMI's Journal of Nuclear Medicine (JNM), the premier international journal of nuclear medicine, reaches over 18,000 individuals each month.
-SNMMI's Annual Meeting is nuclear medicine's and molecular iamging's largest gathering each year, attracting over 4,000 professional attendees and another 2,500 industry representatives.
+SNMMI's worldwide membership totals over 20,000, which includes physicians, scientists, technologists, chemists, radiopharmacists, students and industry representatives from more than 84 countries around the world.
+SNMMI's Journal of Nuclear Medicine (JNM), the premier international journal of nuclear medicine, reaches over 17,000 individuals each month.
+SNMMI's Annual Meeting is nuclear medicine's and molecular imaging's largest gathering each year, attracting over 5,000 professional attendees and another 2,500 industry representatives.

-At the most recent Annual Meeting in June 2013 in Vancouver, BC, Canada, 38% of registered attendees were from countries other than the United States.
-Attendees represented over 69 countries.
-In addition, abstract submissions for SNMMI's Annual Meeting from outside the United States represent close to 65% of all submissions.
+At the most recent Annual Meeting in June 2016 in San Diego, California, 35% of registered attendees were from countries other than the United States.
+Attendees represented over 65 countries.
+In addition, abstract submissions for SNMMI's Annual Meeting from outside the United States represent close to 67% of all submissions.

 While SNMMI's headquarters office resides in Virginia, just outside of Washington, D.C., its perspective, programs, and growth are as international as its members.
-As of 2013, more than 11.8% of the Society's members reside in more than 75 countries other than the United States.
+As of 2017, 12% of the Society's members reside in more than 84 countries other than the United States.